Skip to main content

 dw schedule:list # List schedules

-dw schedule:create --type=MyWorkflow \
+dw schedule:create --workflow-type=MyWorkflow \

 --cron='0 * * * *' # Create hourly schedule